Blckguard/chess/readme.md

-Simple chess project i am doing do practice Python.
+Simple chess project for me to practice Python.

 To-do: